groovy-tutorial/groovy-tutorial/book/parts/06_Objects/01_Expando.md

 ---
-Title:      Expando
+title:      Expando
-Abstract:   The Expando class lets you create objects on the fly.
+description:   The Expando class lets you create objects on the fly.
 ...
 # [%Title]